Brotherhood of War: Colonel Craig W. "the Duke" Lowell, USA

 An accomplished though reluctant staff officer, Lowell was instrumental in the formation of the army's first airmobile division, the First Air Cavalry Division.
 At the insistence of General Howard, Lowell was given a command in the First Air Cav.
 His administrative skills, along with his planning ability and superb combat leadership, make him an invaluable asset to almost every unit to which he is assigned.
 Lowell is also described as quite the "guardhouse lawyer" who knows how to manipulate the rules, use his rank, and turn situations to his advantage.
 The fact that the Duke is also Special Forces qualified, having earned his Green Beret in Greece by "on the job training," influences his assignments from time to time.

 The Generals barely addresses Lowell's two full tours in Vietnam, first in command of an aviation battalion where his performance earned him a second award of the Distinguished Service Cross, several Air Medals and a promotion to full colonel; and a second tour in command of an aviation group (brigade) where several helicopters were shot out from under him.

 His last assignment is as tactical commander of a mission to rescue POWs from the Song Tay POW camp.
 Because of his involvement with a prisoner of war's wife, he was involuntarily retired upon his return from the successful mission (see below).

 Though Lowell spends most of the series as a reputed ladies' man, he was a faithful and devoted husband and father to Ilse von Greiffenberg Lowell and their son, "P.P."
 (Peter-Paul), until Ilse was killed in a car accident while Lowell was serving in Korea.
 Lowell's escapades with women nearly cost him his career more than once.
 His most notable affairs included Georgia Page, a Hollywood starlet whom he took to the front lines and with whom he allegedly had sex in a tank; Jane Cassidy, his married secretary, while stationed at Fort Rucker; and Cynthia Thomas, a wealthy journalist to whom he became engaged.
 Cynthia left Lowell at the altar, realizing that though she loved him deeply, they lived in two very different worlds that did not overlap and if they were foolish enough to marry, they would soon come to hate each other when one was forced to give up a career they loved.

 His last affair, with Dorothy Sims, wife of an Air Force POW in Vietnam, was so far beyond acceptable military behavior that Lowell was immediately retired upon his return from Operation Monte Cristo despite its success.
-After Dorothy divorced her repatriated husband (something she had been planning to do before he was shot down), she and the Duke quietly married and have lived together monogamously ever since.
+After Dorothy divorced her repatriated husband (something she had been planning to do before he was shot down), she and Lowell quietly married and have lived together monogamously ever since.